-LNG terminal Promoter Capacity (MTPA) Status Expected commissioning Dhamra, Odisha Adani Total Group 5 Under construction FY23 Jaigarh (FSRU), Maharashtra H-Energy 5 Under construction FY24 Jafrabad (FSRU), Gujarat Swan Energy 5 Under construction FY24 Chhara, Gujarat HPCL and Shapoorji Energy Pvt Ltd 5 Under construction FY24 Dahej, Gujarat Petronet LNG 5 - FY25
+LNG terminal Promoter Capacity (MTPA) Status Expected commissioning Jaigarh (FSRU), Maharashtra H-Energy 5 Under construction FY24 Jafrabad (FSRU), Gujarat Swan Energy 5 Under construction FY24 Chhara, Gujarat HPCL and Shapoorji Energy Pvt Ltd 5 Under construction FY24 Dahej, Gujarat Petronet LNG 5 - FY25

-Note: Another 15 MT of capacity additions (Crown LNG - Kakinada (7.2 MT), Karikal LNG terminal (5 MT) and Kukrahati (3 MT) have been announced; we have not considered them as their commissioning remains critical amid lower utilisation levels
+Note: Another 15 MT of capacity additions (Crown LNG - Kakinada (7.2 MT), Karikal LNG terminal (5 MT) and Kukrahati (3 MT) have been announced; CRISIL MI&A Consulting have not considered them as their commissioning remains critical amid lower utilisation levels

-Over the next five years, we expect LNG terminals at Dhamra (5 MTPA capacity (developed by Adani) as well as Chhara (by the joint venture of HPCL and Shapoorji Energy) to be commissioned.
+Over the next five years, we expect Chhara (by the joint venture of HPCL and Shapoorji Energy) and other terminals to be commissioned.
 Growth in the installed regasification capacity is expected to outpace LNG imports.
 Consequently, the average utilisation rate of LNG terminals is expected to be 45-50% in fiscal 2027.